jakepper/RaceObservation/README.md

 The Program is still runnable and will process the incoming messages however the only active observer is the CheatingScreen and the results of my cheat detection are logged to the Debug Console.

+To run the program swap the `Project Startups` tab in Visual Studio to `UI` and run.

 ## Implementation Notes
 ### Observer 'Interface'